 Living Archive uses U-MAP to map almost half a million moments of movement from Wayne McGregor’s 25-year archive, and organises them by visual similarity.

 Choose a selection of poses and connect them together to create your own piece of choreography here.

 Strike a pose using your camera to find your closest match in the archive here.

-How Wayne used the tool in his creative process
+How Wayne used the archive in his creative process

-McGregor used a more advanced tool in the creation of Living Archive: a performance experiment, which premiered at LA Phil in July 2019.
+McGregor used a more advanced choreography tool, trained on 100 hours of video footage from his body of work, in the creation of Living Archive: a performance experiment.
+The work premiered at LA Phil in July 2019.